 I pass Valley of Fire State Park, an hour north of Las Vegas, in Nevada on EVERY Southwest road trip and always told myself I would stop by on the way home if I wasn’t tired… so this time we stopped there at the beginning of our Escalante road trip!
 I was only there for less than 12 hours, several of which we spent sleeping… but got to see a lot including: the insta-famous Valley of Fire road shot, Fire Wave and Pastel Canyon.

 Camping near Valley of Fire

-Camping: We drove in late at night around 3 am (left LA at 10 pm) and pulled out in a free camping area just 6 miles outside the park boundaries.
+BLM Camping: We drove in late at night around 3 am (left LA at 10 pm) and pulled out in a free camping area just 6 miles before the park boundaries.
 This is the “overflow” camping for Valley of Fire and is close off Valley of Fire Road, but on a dirt road for less than half a mile.
 It’s just a large dirt area and a good option for sleeping in your car, but I’ve also slept in a tent here and it smelled like pee and our neighbors were extremely loud in the middle of the night – wouldn’t recommend pitching a tent here.

 Remember, it’s BLM so there are no campground services here which include toilets, running water, fire pits, etc. Pack it in, pack it out.